 Dr. Lonna Nielsen, Veterinarian

-Dr. Lonna Nielsen has been with the Winterset Veterinary Center for 12 years.
+Dr. Lonna Nielsen has been with Winterset Veterinary Center since 2007.
 She grew up in Northern Iowa on a hog farm and cared for many animals during those years.
-She married Dan Nielsen in 1984 and they have four adult children.
-Dan is the Financial Advisor for American State Bank.
-They attend St. Paul Lutheran Church.
-They enjoy traveling to new destinations and to see their children… literally North to ISU, South to Missouri State, East to Chicago, and West to Omaha.
+She married Dan Nielsen in 1984.
+Dan is the financial advisor for American State Bank in Winterset.
+They enjoy traveling to new destinations and hanging out with their 4 adult kids and spouses.
+They were recently blessed with their first grandchild, July Kay.
 Dr. Lonna has been writing a blog since 2016 for WVC’s website and shares it on FaceBook each month.
-She continues to monitor the social media accounts and website to keep updates and posts current and relevant.
-In the 31 years since her graduation from ISU’s College of Veterinary Medicine the biggest changes she has seen are how technology has impacted practice and evidence that our furry friends make our lives meaningful and whole.
+She continues to monitor the social media accounts and website to keep them updated and relevant.
+Since her graduation in 1988 from ISU’s College of Veterinary Medicine, the biggest changes she has seen are how technology has impacted practice and evidence that our furry friends make our lives meaningful and whole.
 Life without pets would be like summer days without sunshine!

 Stephanie Woolson, Technician